Joe Chiccarelli

+Chiccarelli’s career was launched by Frank Zappa, who gave him his first major engineering credit on Sheik Yerbouti.
+He went on to engineer Zappa’s Joe's Garage Acts I, II & III and Tinseltown Rebellion, before working with the White Stripes on Icky Thump and The Raconteurs on Consolers of the Lonely, the latter winning the 2008 Grammy Award for Best Engineered Album, his eighth of eleven Grammys.

 Career

 Chiccarelli got his first taste of the studio through a cousin who owned Boston's Fleetwood Studio.
 He also worked as an engineer at Music Designers Recording Studio in Boston.
 Chiccarelli moved west where he scored an assistant engineer gig at L.A.'s Cherokee Studios.
 He got his career break engineering Frank Zappa's album Sheik Yerbouti.
 In an interview with HitQuarters, Chiccarelli said: "[Zappa's] engineer couldn't make the session and so he decided to take a chance on me.
 I'm so thankful ever since that day because he gave me a career."

 He is credited with discovering singer Tori Amos and signing her first band, Y Kant Tori Read, to a label deal.
 However, Chiccarelli refuted this in an interview with HitQuarters saying, "That's a myth.
 Tori was already signed to Atlantic Records as a solo artist when I got involved."
 In 1998, he mixed the Latin album Un Tributo (a José José), a tribute to José José.

 In 2009 Chiccarelli produced sessions for Brandi Carlile as well as Minus the Bear's album Omni, released on May 4, 2010.
 He produced four tracks on The Strokes' fourth album, Angles.
 He also produced the debut album from Australian group Boy & Bear.
 The band received five ARIA awards for the album.
+He also Produced the Gold selling debut album for Young The Giant.
+It yielded two Platinum singles Cough Syrup and My Body.
 He also engineered and mixed tracks on Morrissey's Swords album.